bilalobe/trackone/adr/ADR-013-python-version-support-policy.md

 ## Testing & Migration

-- CI matrix includes the last three minors (currently 3.12, 3.13, 3.14).
+- CI matrix reflects the last three released minors.
-- Lint job runs on the newest minor.
+- Lint job runs on the newest minor in the matrix.
-- Tox envlist mirrors CI; `py311` remains as an explicit env for one-off checks (`tox -e py311`).
+- Tox envlist mirrors CI; explicit older envs remain available for one-off checks (e.g., `tox -e py311`) but are not required on every PR.
 - Document the policy in README and CONTRIBUTING to set expectations.